SAFE AI

 Community Participation

-The framework will provide a participatory AI playbook with methods and guidance for meaningful community engagement.
-We want to make sure crisis-affected communities have a voice in how AI technologies are implemented in humanitarian contexts.
+The framework will provide a participatory AI playbook with methods and guidance for meaningful engagement with crisis-affected communities.
+We want to make sure communities are in the loop and have a voice in how AI technologies are implemented in humanitarian contexts.

 -